 Marinated bocconcini—those adorably tiny balls of fresh mozzarella—is a mainstay of classic antipasto platters, as we explain in the cookbook, Big Flavors from Italian America.

 The technique and principles, however, are adaptable to other cheeses, such as feta, goat, cheddar, and even vegan varieties.
 It’s also easy to play with flavor profiles using ingredients you likely already have on hand.

 How to Marinate Cheese

 - The key to this appetizer is to gently heat up your seasonings in olive oil.
 Cooking the marinade over low heat allows the spices to “bloom,” or intensify in flavor.

-- Pat dry your bite-sized pieces of cheese, then add them to a bowl and pour the seasoned oil all over.
+- Pat dry your bite-size pieces of cheese and then add them to a bowl and pour the seasoned oil all over.

-- Toss to combine, then cover and refrigerate for a few hours to let the flavors meld.
+- Toss to combine and then cover and refrigerate for a few hours to let the flavors meld.